ipfs-inactive/ipfs-ui-style-guide/README.md

 | `.f-headline`    |   48 | 6    | Hero headline `<h1 class="f-headline">`
 | `.f-subheadline` |   36 | 5    | `<h2 class="f-subheadline">`

 These are just there to help get things done quickly.
 Use whatever font-size the design calls for.
-If the it's a one time use for a big impact intro, then just use an inline style.
+If it's a one time use for a big impact intro, then just use an inline style.

 ## Spacing